This product has been discontinued and the end of service has passed. The information on this page remains available, but is no longer supported.

 Check bed calibration

-During the last step of the configuration wizard, the Ultimaker Original+ will print a square on the build plate in order to check if the build plate has been properly calibrated.
+During the last step, the Ultimaker Original will print a square on the build plate in order to check if the build plate has been properly calibrated.
 Before starting this test print, ensure that filament has been loaded into the printer.